You’ve just inherited a Java 8 codebase. 200,000 lines of business logic. Your board wants it modernised. Fast.

 Effective hybrid migration workflows allocate tasks strategically: AI handles boilerplate transformations (60-70%), manual coding addresses security-critical components (10-15%), and collaborative review validates business logic (15-25%).

 Task allocation follows security and complexity patterns.
 AI excels at generating boilerplate code, database models, and basic layouts—the repetitive stuff.
-Manual coding handles security-critical code: authentication, authorisation, cryptographic implementations, financial calculations.
+Manual coding handles security-critical code: authentication, authorization, cryptographic implementations, financial calculations, anything where errors have serious consequences.
 Complex business logic gets the hybrid approach: AI generates initial code, domain experts validate behaviour and edge cases.

 Team structure distributes work by experience level.
 Senior developers validate AI output and handle the 7-10% of complex scenarios that AI can’t solve.
-Mid-level developers refine prompts and handle edge cases.
-Junior developers manage test automation.
+Mid-level developers refine prompts, handle edge cases, and iterate on AI-generated code.
+Junior developers manage test automation—running the tests, tracking coverage, reporting failures.

-When to stop using AI and switch to manual coding: performance-sensitive algorithms where milliseconds matter, cryptographic implementations where errors create vulnerabilities, complex state management with race conditions, security-critical code in financial or healthcare domains.
+When to stop using AI and switch to manual coding: performance-sensitive algorithms where milliseconds matter, cryptographic implementations where errors create vulnerabilities, complex state management with race conditions, security-critical code in financial or healthcare domains, scenarios where AI repeatedly generates incorrect code after prompt refinement.

 Common mistakes in hybrid workflows: over-relying on AI for security code, skipping manual review to save time, inadequate testing of AI transformations, treating AI as infallible, not investing in prompt engineering skills.